Go behind the scenes with these monthly craft talks at ForeverYoungAdult's InkCouragement.

-10. How did you come up with the title?
+9. How did you come up with the title for your first book?

 That was really difficult!
 I couldn’t think of anything that would fit with Susie’s story.
 Then, one day, I was describing the novel to a friend of mine, and I said to him, “You know, she’s just a girl who feels like she’s not anything.”
 And then I paused, and I thought about what I had just said.
 It was then that I realized the title of the novel would be Not Anything.

 10. Is there a message in your novel that you want readers to understand?

 I didn’t intentionally plant any messages in the novel, but I still think some exist.
 I think the novel is a lot about becoming comfortable in your own skin.
 I think it’s also about letting go of grief and understanding that sometimes you have to be able to move past one experience in order to fully enjoy another.
 There’s also a lot to be said for the complexities of the relationships in the novel.
 I think Susie learns to deal with her father on a more human level, rather than a parental level.
 She comes to understand that her father is more than just this word, “DAD,” but a human being with human emotions and human flaws.